jena-boehm/career-track-prework/code-challenges.md

 - There can only be one constructor method in a class.
 Static methods are used to create or clone objects, and require the ‘static’ keyword.
 Classes can inherit from other classes using the keyword ‘extends.’

 **Destructuring**
--With destructuring, you can separate values/properties into distinct variables from arrays/objects.
+- With destructuring, you can separate values/properties into distinct variables from arrays/objects.

 **Rest**
 - The rest parameter, [. . .restParameter] allows you to represent an indefinite number of arguments as an array.
 It can only be the last parameter in a function.